 Explore the Amazon Jungle of Peru

 It’s impossible to compare really anything to the Amazon rainforest.
 Iquitos is the largest city in the Amazon jungle of Peru, and even it is only accessible by plane or boat.
 This is one of the most biologically diverse regions of the world, where you can see rare and endangered mammals, birds, and reptiles in their native habitat.
-Because of its remote and inaccessible reputation, many travelers choose to book a reputable tour guide, and most tours cost about $100 per person per day.
+Because of its remote and inaccessible reputation, many travelers choose to book a reputable tour guide.

 Go Hangliding in Brazil